-Made with slow-cooked, juicy chicken and a tangy, creamy, homemade white BBQ sauce, these Slow Cooker Chicken Sandwiches with Alabama White Sauce are the ultimate easy-to-make recipe.
-Perfect for busy weeknights, entertaining at parties, or feeding a crowd at sporting events, these sandwiches are sure to be a fan favorite!
+Made with slow-cooked, juicy chicken and a tangy, creamy, white BBQ sauce, these Slow Cooker Chicken Sandwiches with Alabama White Sauce are the ultimate recipe for entertaining at parties or feeding a crowd!

 Place the chicken in your slow cooker and top with slices of butter.
-Sprinkle the onion powder, garlic powder, pepper, smoked paprika, and salt over the chicken.
+Sprinkle the onion powder, garlic powder, smoked paprika, salt & pepper over the chicken.

-In a small bowl or liquid measuring cup combine the liquid smoke, Worcestershire sauce, and chicken broth, then pour it over the chicken.
-Cook on low for 4-6 hours or until a meat thermometer reaches 165°.
+In a small bowl or liquid measuring cup combine the chicken broth, Worcestershire sauce, and liquid smoke then pour it over the chicken.
+Cook on low for 4-6 hours or until a meat thermometer reaches 165℉.

-While the chicken cooks, make the Alabama white sauce by combining all of the sauce ingredients (mayo, Worcestershire sauce, apple cider vinegar, horseradish, cayenne, onion powder, garlic powder, brown sugar, sea salt, and pepper).
+While the chicken cooks, make the Alabama white sauce by combining all of the sauce ingredients in a mixing bowl (mayo, Worcestershire sauce, apple cider vinegar, horseradish, cayenne, brown sugar, onion powder, garlic powder, salt, and pepper).
 Mix well, then refrigerate.

 Notes